How do I determine how much tension or stress I am using.

 The big difference between the two methods of install is tightness to the skin when no outside tension is being applied.

 The Roll method is usually a little loser on the skin when you are not applying tension ( like tugging or dual tension ) when using The Push method of install I would have a little tension on the skin at all times do to the skin being stretched onto the device vs rolling the skin onto the device.

-So my restoring day can be as follows : I will start to use dual tension for 90 minutes to 2 hours before feeling the need to take a break.
+My restoring day can be as follows : On a typical restoring day I would start with using a method for 1.5 to 2 hours before feeling the need to take a break.
 After my minute long break I will re-attach the device and use it for 60-90 minutes before feeling the need for another break.
 I will re-attach the device and use it for 45- 60 minutes before I need to take a break etc. This will go on until I have about 6-8 hours worth of restoring time.
 When I take breaks depends on what methods and how much stress I am putting my skin under.